Nepal Buddhist Tour Lumbini

 It has a sacred garden and a sacred pool.
 Archaeologists have found the first evidence of Buddha’s life here.
 So many archaeologists have invested their time and effort in discovering many facts and artifacts of ancient times.

-Emperor Ashoka built the temple initially when he visited it around the third century.
-This ancient temple holds utmost importance, being the birthplace of Gautam Buddha.
-It is UNESCO’s World Heritage Site.
+Emperor Ashoka built the temple when he visited it around the third century.
+This ancient temple is of the utmost importance, being the birthplace of Gautam Buddha.
+It is a UNESCO World Heritage Site.

 Emperor Ashoka built the Ashoka pillar while he was in Lumbini to pay homage to the birthplace of Buddha.
-Ashoka devoted his later life to Buddhism after losing lives in the Kalinga War.
+After losing his life in the Kalinga War, Ashoka devoted his later life to Buddhism.
 He built several Ashoka pillars in India and Nepal.

 The Ashoka Pillar in Nepal is half-broken and capped to protect it from breaking down.
 The construction of this pillar was to honor the Emperor’s visit to Lord Buddha’s birthplace.
 You may find it fascinating because the Emperor visited the place around the 3rd century.